 almond slivers, peach fruit drops, yogurt coated sunflower seeds and amaretti drops

-baked salted peanuts, strawberry fruit drops, raspberry strings, vanilla fudge
+baked salted peanuts, raspberry strings, vanilla fudge

 raspberry infused cranberries, almond slivers, amaretti drops and coconut flakes